magento/pagebuilder-docs/docs/control-layout/introduction.md

-# Introduction to viewports for responsive design
+# Introduction to viewports for responsive content

 What's a viewport?
 It's a window in a spacecraft.
 But that's not important right now.
 For development, we know a viewport refers to the size of the window (or device) used to view content.
 But in Page Builder, the term has more specific meanings.